talhamwy/ba-tech-jam-canada/README.md

 - [Agenda](https://github.com/talhamwy/ba-tech-jam-canada/blob/main/agenda.md)

 ## Event Overview
-The Business Automation Tech Jam is a 2-day in-person hands- on event designed to introduce you to experiences of IBM's Business Automation product set.
+The Business Automation Tech Jam is a 2-day in-person hands-on event designed to introduce you to experiences of IBM's Business Automation product set.
 This event will empower you with the skills and knowledge to deliver the value of business automation to you customers, using the Intelligent Client